LuposX/BostonHousingPrediction/README.md

 $ pip install -r requirements.txt
 ```

-Download the latest release of the script `boston-housing-X_X_X.py` You can also download the files under release..
+Download the latest release of the script `boston-housing-X_X_X.py` You can also download the script under release.

 ## Usage example